IntelligentMap/Cartographer/PLUGIN-GUIDE.md

 ### Repository

-The best place to put your Leaflet plugin is a separate [GitHub](http://github.com) repository.
+The best place to put your Cartographer plugin is a separate [GitHub](http://github.com) repository.
 If you create a collection of plugins for different uses, don't put them in one repo &mdash;
 it's usually easier to work with small, self-contained plugins in individual repositories.

 ### Name

-Most existing plugins follow the convention of naming plugins (and repos) like this: `Leaflet.MyPluginName`.
+Most existing plugins follow the convention of naming plugins (and repos) like this: `Cartographer.MyPluginName`.
-You can use other forms (e.g. "leaflet-my-plugin-name"), just make sure to include the word "Leaflet" in the name so that it's obvious that it's a Leaflet plugin.
+You can use other forms (e.g. "leaflet-my-plugin-name"), just make sure to include the word "Cartographer" in the name so that it's obvious that it's a Cartographer plugin.

 ### Demo